Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

       - OR It has been 30 seconds since the last join attempt.
 - Wait until the commissioner confirms the device has been commissioned.
 - The device will automatically attach to the network and begin operation!

+#### Automatic Joining with Hardcoded Credentials

+Using `CASCODA_OT_JOINER_CRED` it is possible to assign a hardcoded joiner credential to a device, eliminating the need to force full network credentials to devices that don’t have serial interfaces, which is useful for development purposes.
+- Provide a joiner credential value to the CMake cache variable `CASCODA_OT_JOINER_CRED`.
+Further details can be found in [CMake’s documentation](https://cmake.org/cmake/help/v3.19/manual/cmake.1.html#options).
+- For modules that do not support a serial interface power cycling the device will cause it to attempt to join with the hardcoded credential.
+- For modules that do support a serial interface, such as `ot-cli`:
+    - Run the `ifconfig up` command.
+    - Then run the `join` command
+        - Similar to above, it should take some time to run, and returns `Join success` on success, or `Join failed` upon an error.